Foruck/Foruck.github.io/index.md

 ## About

 I’m a first-year Master student in the Department of Computer Science at Shanghai Jiao Tong University (SJTU).
 Currently I am a member of Machine Vision and Intelligence Group (MVIG) under the supervision of [Prof. Cewu Lu](http://mvig.sjtu.edu.cn/).
 Prior to that, I received my Bachelor's degree (Computer Science) from Shanghai Jiao Tong University.
-My research interests include Computer Vision and Robotics.
+My research interests include Computer Vision.

 ## Publications